alandefreitas/pareto/README.md

 cout << "Hypervolume approximation (10000 samples): " << pf.hypervolume(pf.nadir(), 10000) << endl;
 ```

-Cardinality indicators compare two fronts and indicate how many points in one front are non-dominated by point in the other.
+Cardinality indicators compare two fronts and indicate how many points in one front are non-dominated by points in the other front.

 ```python
 print('C-metric:', pf.coverage(pf2))